Haguermeister/House-show/README.md

 #### WHEN I go to the website's homepage

-#### THEN I see a background video loop and am presented with options to login and sign up, and see a navigation bar at the bottom of the page.
+#### THEN I see a background video loop and am presented with options to login and sign up, and see a navigation bar at the bottom of the page;

 #### WHEN I'm not logged into the application

-#### THEN I'm presented with a login option in the navigation bar that uses authentication.
+#### THEN I'm presented with a login option in the navigation bar that uses authentication;

 #### WHEN I'm logged into the application